A research blog on collective action, social innovation and resilient communities and cities

 Blaž will present a new book on civic urbanisms in East Asia at the East Asia Resource Library in Ljubljana.
 Discussion on the collaboration between Asian studies and urban studies will follow the book presentation.
 In parts of Asia, citizens are increasingly involved in shaping their neighbourhoods and cities.
 This marks a significant departure from…

-• Strengthening social cohesion through neighbourhood improvement*
+• Strengthening social cohesion through neighbourhood improvement in Seoul and Singapore*

 The cities of Seoul and Singapore offer valuable insights into the potential of neighbourhood improvement as a social policy that can strengthen social cohesion in neighbourhoods and cities.
 Social cohesion and sustainable development of citiesCities are vital to national and global economic growth.
 They are the centres of social, cultural, and political life.
 However, they…